 Nevertheless, Pekingese make great pets when matched to the right owner.
-You’ll just have to be sure that you are willing to provide the frequent grooming they need (they shed quite a bit) and that you are comfortable instilling a strict hierarchy in the home.
+You’ll just have to be sure that you are willing to provide the frequent grooming they need (they shed quite a bit) and that you are willing to be patient on the training front.

-Originally developed thousands of years ago, Shih Tzus became famous when they began accompanying the royal family of the Ming Dynasty.
-In fact, Shih Tzus have a history that is just as regal as that of the Pekingese – they just don’t act the part.
+Originally developed thousands of years ago, shih tzu became famous when they began accompanying the royal family of the Ming Dynasty.
+In fact, shih tzu have a history that is just as regal as that of the Pekingese – they just don’t act the part.

-Shih Tzus win over many people through the combination of their long, silky hair and heart-melting faces.
+Shih tzu win over many people through the combination of their long, silky hair and heart-melting faces.
 They are really sweet dogs who love going everywhere with their families.
 They are pretty smart too, although they aren’t especially easy to train.
-In fact, most Shih Tzus struggle mightily with the concept of housebreaking, which can cause owners a bit of frustration.
+In fact, most shih tzu struggle mightily with the concept of housebreaking, which can cause owners a bit of frustration.

-Like many other short-faced breeds, Shih Tzus are not well-suited for the heat, so you’ll need to let them lounge about in an air-conditioned home during the summer and may want to consider cooling dog beds in the heat.
-Finally, be aware that Shih Tzus require very frequent grooming to keep their coat healthy and looking good.
+Like many other short-faced breeds, shih tzu are not well-suited for the heat, so you’ll need to let them lounge about in an air-conditioned home during the summer and may want to consider cooling dog beds in the heat.
+Finally, be aware that shih tzu require very frequent grooming to keep their coat healthy and looking good.

 The pug is another short-faced lap dog that was originally bred in China.
 First developed around 200 B.C. during the Han Dynasty, pugs made their way to Europe during the Renaissance, where their popularity simply exploded.